Hello and welcome to jamaicainroma.com, (clicca qui per l'italiano)

 During a show in London, he kept telling the audience that he couldn't go on with the show as the video wasn't working (7), and along with his girlfriend (a malicious gossip says that she is the mastermind behind all of his art pieces) he replaced the video documentation of very well-known performances from the 60s and the 70s with surprinsingly similar videos found on Youtube, in which you could enjoy a kid throwing a tennis ball at the ceiling (8), a lemur falling from a tree and an old man caressing a wild coyote.

-Most of his questionable ideas came from six main sources: weed, ice tea, sleep deprivation, a Croatian savior, a wild pack of wolves and a lovely Lithuanian/newyorker couple, with whom he published an endless book (9) (10).
+Most of his questionable ideas came from six main sources: weed, ice tea, sleep deprivation, a Croatian savior, a wild pack of wolves and a lovely Lithuanian/newyorker couple, with whom he published an endless book (9).
 Furthermore none of his best ideas see the light without a positive feedback from his brother Rinaldo, who's currently studying how a red plumber, a nice gorilla and a fire breathing yoga master from India can survive on an island.
+I rember also that, during a rainy November day, he totally felt in love with an idea suggested by a Florentine lawyer, who mistook an informational video for one of Roberto's work.
+Eventually Roberto appropriated that video and dedicated it to the lawyer (10).

 Once, after not sleeping for three consecutive days Roberto decided to hire a lawyer to help him win a performance award (11).
 Cristina, that was the name of the lawyer, tried to persuade a jury, composed by a Spanish artist, an old maestro and an angry Swedish man to award Roberto's idea of hiring her.
 The snake was eating its tail but the jury wasn't pleased.
 The prize went to a fascinating story about aliens narrated by a talented Serbian magician.